Changissnz/nu_merchant_principal/README.md

-sophistication by their performance on a gains-based criteria, such as in a structured competition, is not necessarily without fault; a strength, which may include fault in reasoning, is that doing so is relatively easy to accomplish by empirical observation.
+sophistication by their performance on a gains-based criteria, such as in a structured competition, is not necessarily without fault; a strength, which may include fault in reasoning and practices stemming from it, is that doing so is relatively easy to accomplish by empirical observation.